Berlin Philharmonic vs Vienna Philharmonic

 A dream competition between the top players of the world's best orchestras! !

-Presented by key members of the Berlin Philharmonic and the Vienna Philharmonic
+Presented by the key members of the Berlin Philharmonic and the Vienna Philharmonic

-In addition to the two star trumpeters of the Berliner Philharmoniker, the tuba player who plays the bass, and two virtuosos who support the traditional sound of the Vienna Philharmonic, they gather beyond the boundaries of the orchestra.
+In addition to the two star trumpeters of the Berliner Philharmoniker, the tuba player who provides the bass, and two virtuosos supporting the traditional sound of the Vienna Philharmonic, they gather beyond the boundaries of the orchestra.
 When they came to Japan in February 2012, the audience was amazed and enraptured by the superb ensemble that surpassed brass instruments!

 ■February 6th, 2012・Tokyo Bunka Kaikan <small> From the concert review■